Explore The Coastal Discovery Center at Camp Gray

 Wind, Water, and Waves

 The Coastal Discovery Center at Camp Gray opened in 2016 to be the home for OMSI’s longstanding coastal programs.
-On a walk straight from the cabin door to the beach, we investigate the connections between the ocean, the climate, geology, and ecology.
+Walking straight from the cabin door to the beach, we investigate the connections between the ocean, the climate, geology, and ecology.

 Camp Tour